umerhuzaifa/umerhuzaifa.github.io/index.md

 I am an Assistant Professor and Program Chair of Intelligent Systems Engineering at Jarvis College of Computing and Digital Media, DePaul University.

-My goal for teaching is to lower the barrier of entry into the disciplines of embedded systems and robotics for undergraduate students.
-I also have my own research group called Robotic Assisted Locomotion (RAL) Lab where we study the modeling of novel robot systems and applications to assisting humans in locomotion.

 ## For Research Opportunity: